Shells

 This week, you’ll be creating a series of AI-generated images that explore different aspects and capabilities of generative AI imagery.
 Your goal is to experiment with various prompting strategies and different AI image generators to understand how these tools interpret language, concepts, and visual styles.
 Through this process, you’ll develop both technical skills in prompt engineering and critical insights into the strengths and limitations of AI image generation.

-You will use a combination of UCF’s Copilot subscription (which includes access to DALL-E) and free image generators to create your images.
-Consider experimenting with multiple platforms to compare results: Adobe Firefly, Canva, and Midjourney all offer free tiers or trial access.
+You will use a combination of UCF’s Copilot subscription (which includes access to image generation) and free image generators to create your images.
+Consider experimenting with multiple platforms to compare results: Adobe Firefly, Canva, and Midjourney remain solid options.
+Gemini is also worth trying, but note that Google’s much-touted free year of Gemini for students has expired — the current student offer is a one-month free trial of Google AI Pro, US-only, requiring SheerID student verification (with a discounted student rate otherwise), so verify the current terms before you count on it for this exercise.
 If you try more than one generator, consider using the same or similar prompts to see how different models interpret your requests.
 Following Demsky’s methodology, focus on iterative refinement and documentation of your process rather than seeking perfect results immediately.

 For All Catkind